Trend20/ContriQuest/CONTRIBUTING.md

 ## Got a question?

-You can ask questions, consult with more experienced ContriQuest users, and discuss ContriQuest-related topics in the our [Discord channel](https://amplication.com/discord).
+You can ask questions, shoot me an [Email](enockomondi305@gmail.com), and discuss ContriQuest-related topics.
 ## Found a bug?

-If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A%20bug&template=bug_report.md&title=) to our GitHub Repository.
+If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/Trend20/ContriQuest/issues/new) to our GitHub Repository.
 Even better, you can submit a Pull Request with a fix.

 ## Missing a feature?

-You can request a new feature by [submitting an issue](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A%20feature%20request&template=feature_request.md&title=) to our GitHub Repository.
+You can request a new feature by [submitting an issue](https://github.com/Trend20/ContriQuest/issues/new) to our GitHub Repository.

 If you'd like to implement a new feature, it's always good to be in touch with us before you invest time and effort, since not all features can be supported.